dimbyr/weather-dashboard/README.md

 This is a final capstone project from the ALX Front-End Developer Specialization.

-Sure!
-Here's a sample content structure for your `README.md` file that you can adapt for your **Weather Dashboard project**:

----

 # Weather Dashboard 🌦️

 A simple and responsive weather dashboard built with **React**, **Tailwind CSS**, and **OpenWeather API**.
 It allows users to get real-time weather data, including temperature, humidity, and wind speed, for any location.